IDED-TLV/IDED-TLV/README.md

    bash script/test.sh
    ```

 4. **Model Checkpoint**.
-You can obtain the existing model checkpoint by click [here](https://github.com/IDED-TLV/IDED-TLV/blob/main/models_pth/transformer-lstm-vae-all-feature.h5), which is identical to the model used in our experiments.
+You can obtain the existing model checkpoint by click [here](https://github.com/IDED-TLV/IDED-TLV/blob/main/model_pth/transformer-lstm-vae-all-feature.h5), which is identical to the model used in our experiments.

 5. **Inference Demo**.
-You can quickly start an inference demo using the [i`infer_demo.py`](https://github.com/IDED-TLV/IDED-TLV/blob/main/infer_demo.py).
-In Linux，you can directly execute the [`infer.sh`](https://github.com/IDED-TLV/IDED-TLV/blob/main/script/train.sh) to do the same thing.
+You can quickly start an inference demo using the [`infer_demo.py`](https://github.com/IDED-TLV/IDED-TLV/blob/main/infer_demo.py).
+In Linux, you can directly execute the [`infer.sh`](https://github.com/IDED-TLV/IDED-TLV/blob/main/script/train.sh) to do the same thing.
 Relying on this file, you can further proceed with production-level deployment.

    ```bash
    python infer_demo.py --config_path "config/config.json"